dsmathews/ndiaCentralGA/README.md

-# nidaChapterMGA
+# ndiaChapterMGA
-repository for new middle Georgia NIDA chapter web page
+repository for new middle Georgia NDIA chapter web page